lilarin/Library-API/README.md

 # library-API
 The goal of this project is to develop a comprehensive online management system for a library using Django REST Framework (DRF).
 The system will provide APIs to manage various library operations, including managing books, authors, borrowing activities, and more.
 The API is designed to be used by front-end applications or other systems to interact with the library's resources.

-Features
-Book Management: Create, read, update, and delete information about books, including title, author, cover type, inventory, and daily fee.
-Borrowing System: Manage borrowing and returning of books with validations on availability and user eligibility.
-Search and Filtering: Implement search and filtering functionality for books and authors to provide easy access to specific resources.
-Project Structure
-The project is organized as follows:

 Authentication:
     To use the API, you need to create a user account and obtain an JWT token: